alyxqz/customerPortal/README.md

         - Set frequency to every 15 mins

     2. **Run `tokenGenerator.js` Map Reduce**:
-        - Customer Records will be populated with unique a token used access inovoices.
+        - Customer Records will be populated with unique a token used to access inovoices.

 ##### SuiteletURL
 Customer will automaticallly recieve a new email with a link to the Portal.